kushagrab21/BoR-proof-SDK/README.md

 When you run any BoR-Proof command, every line corresponds to a layer in the logical proof ledger:

+In BoR-Proof, **a reasoning chain is a closed deterministic system whose behavior is fully captured by its cryptographic invariants**.

 | Output Prefix | Proof Layer | Interpretation |
 |---------------|-------------|----------------|
 | `[BoR P₀]` | Initialization | System has canonicalized and hashed `(S₀, C, V, env)` → establishes the starting fingerprint |